 Tiny changes in phrasing can lead to dramatic results in the way your emails feel to your customers.

 Customer service is not an easy job.

-The worst thing you can do in these situations is lose your cool.
+No matter the actual issue, the worst thing you can do in any of these situations is lose your cool.

 How to Develop Patience

-Jane Bolton at Psychology Today also shared four great tips:
+Jane Bolton at Psychology Today has also shared four great tips: